antmrlt/nmap-interactive-cheatsheet/README.md

 - Always ensure that you have the right permissions before scanning any network or system.
 - Use Nmap responsibly and adhere to applicable laws and regulations.

-Feel free to contribute to this cheatsheet by creating pull requests or suggesting improvements.
+Feel free to contribute to this cheatsheet by creating pull requests or suggesting improvements via the csv file.
 Happy scanning!